 Construction of the Alexx V is performed start-to-finish at the Wilson Audio manufacturing facility in Provo, Utah.

 I’ve documented the process previously for the Alexia Series-2 here.
-The process for the Alexx is generally the same but it obviously takes more time with the manufacturing of the more complex design and additional modules.
+The process for the Alexx is generally the same, but it takes more time to manufacture the more complex design and additional modules.

 Daryl Wilson explained:

 “The hands-on time here at Wilson Audio to craft a pair of Alexx V is roughly 130 hours.
-This does not take into consideration the five days’ dry time needed for our adhesives and the additional 4-7 days dry time necessary for the paint & clear coat to cure.
-Nor does this 130 hour take into consideration the time it takes our partners to manufacturer the intricate metal elements found in the Alexx V design along with the finishing processes before delivering to Wilson Audio.“
+This does not consider the five days’ dry time needed for our adhesives and the additional 4-7 days’ dry time necessary for the paint & clear coat to cure.
+Nor does this 130 hour take into consideration the time it takes our partners to manufacture the intricate metal elements found in the Alexx V design and the finishing processes before delivering to Wilson Audio.“

-The factory was kind enough to provide pictures of my specific pair working its way through the process.
+The factory was kind enough to provide pictures of my pair working through the process.
 You can view their journey here.